docsteveharris/icmtips/manuscript/10_clinical_scenarios.md

 ## What are the most recent evidence based guidelines for acute pancreatitis (AP)?

 These come from the [American College of Gastroenterology](http://gi.org/guideline/acute-pancreatitis/) in 2013.

+- severe AP is defined by organ dysfunction lasting more than 48 hours
+- early (within 24 hours) aggressive fluid resuscitation is recommended, but late fluids therapy should be moderated
+- Abdominal ultrasound should be performed in all patients, but cross-sectional imaging should be reserved for those patient where the diagnosis is in doubt, or where the condition is not improving
+-